Poetical Essay on the Existing State of Things

 1811 title page, B. Crosby and Company, London.

-"Poetical Essay on the Existing State of Things" is an essay by Percy Bysshe Shelley published in 1811.
+"Poetical Essay on the Existing State of Things" is an essay by Percy Bysshe Shelley published as a political pamphlet in 1811 by Benjamin Crosby and Company in London.
 The work was lost since its first appearance until a copy was found in 2006 and made available by the Bodleian Library in 2015.

 The anti-war and anti-imperialist work was intended to raise money for the radical Irish journalist Peter Finnerty, who had been imprisoned for libeling the Anglo-Irish politician Robert Stewart, Viscount Castlereagh, whom he accused of mistreating United Irish prisoners.
-The work is a precursor to The Masque of Anarchy and "England in 1819".
+The work is a precursor to The Masque of Anarchy, "Song to the Men of England", and "England in 1819".

+Shelley would advocate for peaceful, nonviolent reform in subsequent political pamphlets, An Address, to the Irish People (1812), Proposals for an Association of Philanthropists (1812), the broadside "Declaration of Rights" (1812), and A Proposal for Putting Reform to the Vote Throughout the Kingdom (1817).